habuka036/wakame-vdc-wiki/en/usage_guide/Custom-images.md

 most cases it will be necessary to install extra software and do other miscellaneous setup after starting an [[instance|Jargon-Dictionary#Instance]].
-To reduce this setup effort, in some cases it makes sense for users to create their own custom [[machine images|Machine Image]].
+To reduce this setup effort, in some cases it makes sense for users to create their own custom [[machine images|Jargon-Dictionary#Machine Image]].
 Then by simply starting an instance in Wakame-vdc, it is possible to have a virtual machine up and running that is already perfectly set up.
 All necessary software and services, for whatever purpose, can be "ready-to-go".